History of rent control in England and Wales: Succession

-As has been mentioned above, the right of succession granted in the 1920 Act now required six months' residence except for a widow.
+As has been mentioned above, the right of succession granted in the Increase of Rent and Mortgage Interest (Restrictions) Act 1920 now required six months' residence except for a widow.
 A widower could also succeed to the tenancy as a member of his deceased wife's family provided that the six months' test was satisfied.

 Suitable alternative accommodation

-The Act also added new grounds for recovery of possession by a landlord (e.g. suitable alternative accommodation being available now became a sufficient ground for the recovery of possession).
+The act also added new grounds for recovery of possession by a landlord (e.g. suitable alternative accommodation being available now became a sufficient ground for the recovery of possession).

-A second attempt (the first had been made in the 1919 Amendment Act) was made to prevent a tenant from charging an excessive rent on sub-letting part of the premises.
+A second attempt (the first had been made in the Increase of Rent, &c.
+(Amendment) Act 1919) was made to prevent a tenant from charging an excessive rent on sub-letting part of the premises.
 Matters were certainly becoming more complicated.

 More decontrol 1938

-After yet another report, this one by Viscount Ridley's Committee, the Increase of Rent and Mortgage Interest (Restrictions) Act 1938 was introduced.
+After yet another report, this one by Viscount Ridley's Committee, the Increase of Rent and Mortgage Interest (Restrictions) Act 1938 (1 & 2 Geo.
+6. c.
+26) was introduced.

 Scope of decontrol

-The 1938 Act automatically decontrolled all the more valuable houses in the middle value band (i.e., houses that exceeded £35 in London and Scotland and £20 elsewhere) and prevented any further creeping decontrol (introduced by the 1923 Act) of the lower range of houses in the middle-value band).
+The 1938 act automatically decontrolled all the more valuable houses in the middle value band (i.e., houses that exceeded £35 in London and Scotland and £20 elsewhere) and prevented any further creeping decontrol (introduced by the Rent and Mortgage Interest Restrictions Act 1923) of the lower range of houses in the middle-value band).

-The 1938 Act did not reintroduce control of a house in the middle-value band that the 1933 Act had decontrolled, but the landlord had to get it registered as decontrolled within three months.
+The 1938 act did not reintroduce control of a house in the middle-value band that the Rent and Mortgage Interest Restrictions (Amendment) Act 1933 had decontrolled, but the landlord had to get it registered as decontrolled within three months.

-Failure on the part of the landlord to meet the three-month deadline meant that the houses were deemed to be still controlled, unless the courts excused his failure to do so within one year from the passing of the Act.
+Failure on the part of the landlord to meet the three-month deadline meant that the houses were deemed to be still controlled, unless the courts excused his failure to do so within one year from the passing of the act.

-For the first time, in defining the application of the Act, there was no reference to rent limits.
-Because rateable values were now the sole criterion for the continued applicability of the Acts, the result was decontrol of a large number of houses where the recoverable rent would have kept them in control.
+For the first time, in defining the application of the act, there was no reference to rent limits.
+Because rateable values were now the sole criterion for the continued applicability of the acts, the result was decontrol of a large number of houses where the recoverable rent would have kept them in control.